ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Methods

 where $\mathbf{x}\in\mathbb{R}^{d_{model}}$, $\mathbf{s}, \mathbf{x}_1\in\mathbb{R}^{d_{ff}}$, $\sigma$, and $\odot$ denote the input hidden states, the gating scores, the intermediate outputs, the activation function, and the element-wise multiplication respectively. $\mathbf{W}_s,\mathbf{W}_1\in\mathbb{R}^{d_{ff} \times d_{model}}$ and $\mathbf{W}_2\in\mathbb{R}^{d_{model} \times d_{ff}}$ are learnable weights.

 We define the \textbf{activation sparsity} (hereinafter abbreviated as \textbf{sparsity}) as the ratio of zero elements (i.e., inactivated elements) in $\mathbf{x}_1$ for a specific input $\mathbf{x}$.
-However, since the sparsity often varies in different layers for different inputs, we evaluate the sparsity of the whole LLM using the \textbf{average sparsity}, defined as the average value of sparsity across all layers in an LLM on a sufficiently large amount of input data.
+The sparsity of an LLM is evaluated using the \textbf{average sparsity}, defined as the average value of sparsity across all layers in an LLM on a sufficiently large amount of input data.

-In this paper, we focus on the task of ReLUfication, namely converting an LLM using a non-RELU activation function $\sigma$ (e.g., GELU or Swish) into a ReLU-activated one, while making the activation sparsity as high as possible and mitigating performance degradation.
+In this paper, we focus on the task of ReLUfication, namely converting an LLM using a non-ReLU activation function $\sigma$ (e.g., GELU or Swish) into a ReLU-activated one, while making the average sparsity as high as possible and mitigating performance degradation.